Best Freeview Boxes And Recorders For UK TV In 2023

 Freeview Via Broadband

 For most people, Freeview still requires an aerial.
-However, there are now a few options in the market, that let you stream Freeview channels via the internet, without requiring a long-term contract: Sky Glass, Sky Stream and Virgin Media’s Stream Box.
+However, there are now a few options in the market that let you stream Freeview channels via the Internet without requiring a long-term contract: Sky Glass, Sky Stream, Virgin Media’s Stream Box and the aforementioned Freely.

 Sky Glass is a “streaming TV” from Sky, with Sky Stream offering the same service on a small set-top box.
 As long as you remain subscribed to Sky, you will be able to stream most (but not all) Freeview channels via broadband on those devices.
 For more on that, check out our Sky Glass Review and our Sky Stream review.